martynasgz/knowledge-bytes/network/osi/Open Systems Interconnection.md

 Hosts on the network share the same space IP address space:
 ![network example|500](/assets/2025-08-15-19-46-10.png)

 The reason one might separate sets of networks is because they need different connectivity requirements.
-But, in the end, if one wants those networks to communicate between each other, they'll need a [[3-network#Router|router]].
+But, in the end, if one wants those networks to communicate between each other, they'll need a [[3.
+Network#Router|router]].

 ## OSI vs. TCP/IP